 A common theme in the public entertainments that Rome provided was the theme of violence.
 Thus, for example, gladiators fought each other to the death in the Roman arenas.

 Just as Rome had many entertainments that were laced with violence, so does America have many entertainments that are laced with violence.
 American TV, it seems, always has both movies and episodic shows that one can watch, in which the heroes beat up and/or shoot their enemies.
 When I was young all the heroes on TV doing the violence were male.
 But starting roughly 20 years ago in the 1980s, with the increasing employment of women in positions of power within the American establishment, more and more of the violence-prone heroes became women.
-Nowadays on American TV, women in movies and episodes who punch and shoot their way to victory are commonplace.
+Nowadays on American TV, in its fictional content (in made-for-TV movies and in the episodes of TV series), women who punch and shoot their way to victory are commonplace.

 As a part of this make-its-violence-accepted process, America has its own sport: American football.
 In normal football as played in Europe and elsewhere, two teams compete with each other by playing on a rectangular field, kicking a ball (they cannot touch the ball with their hands) with the ultimate aim of scoring points by kicking that ball past any defenders and into the opposing team’s goal area which is at the opposite end of the field from their own goal area.
 In normal football, violence is against the rules: the players are not allowed to deliberately hit their opponents (any contact should be incidental, not deliberate).